wellbay/dropzone3-actions/README.md

 	</tr>
 	<tr>
 		<td>RubyPath</td>
-		<td>The default ruby used by Dropzone actions is ruby 1.8 under OS X 10.9 and ruby 2.0 under OS X 10.10.
-You can use this metadata field to override these defaults and specify a custom ruby path.
+		<td>The default Ruby used by Dropzone actions is Ruby 1.8 under OS X 10.9 and Ruby 2.0 under OS X 10.10.
+You can use this metadata field to override these defaults and specify a custom Ruby path.
 More info about this option can be found in the <a href="#rubypath-metadata-field">RubyPath section</a> above.
 You generally want to set this to /System/Library/Frameworks/Ruby.framework/Versions/2.0/usr/bin/ruby to allow use of gems included with Dropzone.</td>
 		<td>No</td>
 	</tr>
 </table>